-Creating web design agency victoria separate websites for various devices can get tedious and time-consuming and therefore costly to produce and maintain.
+Creating separate websites for various devices can get tedious and time-consuming and therefore costly to produce and maintain.
 A responsive website (which can be viewed by desktops and mobile devices alike) uses exactly the identical content and just tweaks its appearance and layout to optimize it for the best viewing and browsing conditions, regardless of what screen size (or apparatus ).

 Known problems with responsive design